#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
+Finish your flower bed with compost and mulch.
+Compost enriches the soil so your garden can grow even better.
+It may help foster stronger plants that bear more fruit and flowers.
 Mulch controls weeds and keeps your soil from drying out.
-Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
 Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Brinkman Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Brinkman Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores